MaterializeInc/materialize/doc/user/content/get-started/quickstart.md

       INSERT INTO known_flippers values (450);
       ```

-      In the other client, the user should immediately appear in the `SUBSCRIBE`
+      In the other client, the flipper should immediately appear in the `SUBSCRIBE` results.
-      results.

-      You should also see flippers that are flagged by their multiple flipping
+      You should also see flippers who are flagged by their flip activities.
-      activities.
-Because of the randomness of the auction data being generated,
+      Because of the randomness of the auction data being generated, user
-      user activity data that match the definition of a flipper may take some
+      activity data that match the definition of a flipper may take some time
-      time even though auction data is constantly being ingested.
+      even though auction data is constantly being ingested.
 However, once
       new matching data comes in, you will see it immediately in the `SUBSCRIBE`
       results.
+While waiting, you can enter additional flippers into the `known_flippers` table.

    1. Cancel out of the `SUBSCRIBE`.

    {{< /tab >}}
    {{< /tabs >}}

-   *Optional exercise*.
-You can issue the `SUBSCRIBE` statement without the
-   `WITH (snapshot = false)` to display both the flippers that exist at the
-   start of the command as well as display new flippers as they come in.
-If the
-   results are paginated, you may need to go to the end to see the new flippers.

-## Step 6.
+## Step 7.
 Create views to verify that Materialize returns consistent data.

-To verify that Materialize serves <red>consistent results</red>, even as new
+To verify that Materialize serves **consistent results**, even as new
 data comes in, this step creates the following views for completed auctions:

 - A view to keep track of each seller's credits.